koenoe/tvseri.es/README.md

 ### Highlights

 - **Single `auth()` function** for Next.js extending OpenAuth's client — overloaded for RSC, Route Handlers, and Middleware with a cookie jar abstraction to handle the RSC cookie limitation, paired with XState for client-side token refresh
-- **DynamoDB Streams** trigger Lambda to auto-update lists when episodes are marked watched
+- **DynamoDB Streams** trigger Lambdas to auto-update lists when episodes are marked watched and follower/following counts when users follow/unfollow
 - **Cost protection** via AWS Budget alerts + CloudWatch metrics that auto-disable CloudFront
 - **Dominant color extraction** from images with WCAG contrast correction
 - **Edge functions** for blocking malicious requests at CloudFront